Life after Rehab: Finding An Executive Sober Living Home Tailored To Fit Specific Recovery Needs

-Choosing a program which resembles the lifestyle you left before you entered treatment will help you transition into a new life in recovery.
+Choosing a program that resembles the lifestyle you left before you entered treatment will help you transition into a new life in recovery.
 The ability to relate to other residents reduces fear, encourages participation, and builds strong bonds with new peers in recovery.

 Consider these demographics when seeking a sober living program.